Share via

 Manage Hyper-V and guest virtual machines

-• Enable VM Enhanced session mode
+• Enable Enhanced session mode

-• Configure nested virtualization
+• Enable nested virtualization

-• Configure VM Memory
+• Configure VM memory

 • Configure integration services